Jerry Gray

 Jerry Don Gray (born December 16, 1962) is an American football coach and former player who is the assistant head coach/defense for the Atlanta Falcons of the National Football League (NFL).
-Gray played college football at the University of Texas at Austin, where he garnered All-American honors.
+Gray played college football for the Texas Longhorns, twice garnering consensus All-American honors.
 Thereafter, he played professionally for the Los Angeles Rams, Houston Oilers, and Tampa Bay Buccaneers of the NFL.

-Early years
+Early life

 Gray was born in Lubbock, Texas.
 He attended Lubbock Estacado High School.
+He was inducted into the Lubbock ISD Hall of Honor in 2011.

-College
+College career

 Gray was a two-time consensus first-team All-American at the University of Texas.
 During his career, he was known for being an especially hard hitter.
 He had 297 career tackles, 16 interceptions and 20 passes broken up and played on four bowl teams at Texas coached by Fred Akers.
+In 1996 he was inducted into the University of Texas Hall of Honor.
 In 2013, he was inducted into the College Football Hall of Fame.

-Playing career
+Professional career

 Gray was the Rams' first-round choice in the 1985 NFL Draft and played seven years in Los Angeles before finishing his career with the Oilers in 1992 and the Buccaneers in 1993.
 He had 28 career interceptions, including six for the Oilers in 1992.

 Gray was selected to the Pro Bowl four times attending the game from 1986 through 1989.
 In his final appearance he earned Pro Bowl MVP honors after recording 7 tackles and a 51-yard interception return for a touchdown.

 In 2001, Gray was nominated for the Pro Football Hall of Fame, but was not chosen as a semi-finalist.